sean-jc/linux/Documentation/virt/kvm/mmu.rst

    - If this is an mmio request, cache the mmio info to the spte and set some reserved bit on the spte (see callers of kvm_mmu_set_mmio_spte_mask)

- - try to unsynchronize the page

-   - if successful, we can let the guest continue and modify the gpte

  - emulate the instruction

    - if failed, unshadow the page and let the guest continue